ericproffitt/TopicModelsVB.jl/README.md

 We can also take a more holistic and informal approach to evaluating model quality.

-Since large heterogenous libraries make qualitative assessment of recommendation quality difficult, let's search for a user with a small relatively focused library:
+Since large heterogenous libraries make qualitative assessment of recommendation quality difficult, let's search for a user with a modestly sized relatively focused library:
 ```julia
 showlibs(citeuctpf, 1741)
 ```